Startup-Nights/website/content/pages/faq.md

                   - 'Equipment: either a beamer or a screen will be available'
                 cta:
                   link: 'mailto:workshop@startup-nights.ch'
-                  text: Questions to your workshop
+                  text: questions regarding your workshop
             - content_block:
                 title: Keynote Speeches
                 content: